 You can download a PDF version of the Celestial Calendar here.

-June Celestial Calendar by Dave Mitsky
+August Celestial Calendar by Dave Mitsky

 All times, unless otherwise noted, are UT (subtract four hours and, when appropriate, one calendar day for EDT)